Stuart S. Stryker

-Stuart S. Stryker (October 30, 1924 – March 24, 1945) was a United States Army soldier and a recipient of the U.S. military's highest decoration, the Medal of Honor, for his actions in World War II.
+Stuart Stanton Stryker (October 30, 1924 – March 24, 1945) was a United States Army soldier and a recipient of the U.S. military's highest decoration, the Medal of Honor, for his actions in World War II.

-The Stryker combat vehicle is partially named after Stryker.
+The Stryker combat vehicle is partially named after Stuart Stryker, as well as another Medal of Honor winner, Robert F. Stryker, who was not related to Stuart.

 Biography

 Born on October 30, 1924, in Portland, Oregon, Stryker enlisted in the Army in that city in July 1943.
 He served in Europe and became a private first class in Company E of the 513th Parachute Infantry Regiment, 17th Airborne Division.

 During Operation Varsity on March 24, 1945, Stryker's company attacked a strongly defended building near Wesel, Germany.
 When a platoon tasked with making a frontal assault became pinned down by intense fire, Stryker voluntarily ran to the head of the unit, called for the soldiers to follow him, and charged the German position.
 He was killed by hostile fire 25 yd from the building.
 His attack provided a diversion which allowed other elements of Company E to take the position, capturing over 200 soldiers and freeing three American airmen held as prisoners by the Germans.
 For these actions, Stryker was posthumously awarded the Medal of Honor nine months later, on December 11, 1945.
 He was one of three people to earn the medal during Operation Varsity, the others being Private First Class George J. Peters and Technical Sergeant Clinton Hedrick.